DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2024.md

 You can find the pdf of my lesson at [this link](http://DavideMorgante.github.io/files/Lezione1_3.pdf).
 The exercise of the differential equation can be found [here](http://DavideMorgante.github.io/files/Lezione1_2.pdf).

+## Lecture 3: Line integrals in the complex plane pt.1 (25/03/24)
+You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Integrali_1.pdf).
+The last exercise we didn't do in class.